isabella232/OfficeDocs-AlchemyInsights-pr.hu-HU/AlchemyInsights/verify-your-domain.md

 - "48"
 - "8"
 ms.assetid: 81fd176b-3d67-4e52-9ab8-d36602412734
-ms.openlocfilehash: 3dd96a9731cfd75882dd3bb397005b19d471c882
+ms.openlocfilehash: 2c4d8e075d2cf7214b5ef005b856daf7fb0ed53c
-ms.sourcegitcommit: 1d98db8acb9959aba3b5e308a567ade6b62da56c
+ms.sourcegitcommit: 55eff703a17e500681d8fa6a87eb067019ade3cc
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 04/22/2020
-ms.locfileid: "36531361"
+ms.locfileid: "43710445"
 ---
-# <a name="verify-your-domain"></a><span data-ttu-id="ac800-102">Verify your domain</span><span class="sxs-lookup"><span data-stu-id="ac800-102">Verify your domain</span></span>
+# <a name="verify-your-domain"></a><span data-ttu-id="778a0-102">Verify your domain</span><span class="sxs-lookup"><span data-stu-id="778a0-102">Verify your domain</span></span>

- <span data-ttu-id="ac800-103">**A rekord valószínűleg még nem frissítette az interneten keresztül.**</span><span class="sxs-lookup"><span data-stu-id="ac800-103">**The record probably hasn't updated across the Internet.**</span></span>
+ <span data-ttu-id="778a0-103">**A bejegyzés valószínűleg nem frissült az interneten.**</span><span class="sxs-lookup"><span data-stu-id="778a0-103">**The record probably hasn't updated across the Internet.**</span></span>

-<span data-ttu-id="ac800-104">Ez általában csak pár percig tart nekünk, hogy az új rekord, de néha azt is eltarthat néhány óra.</span><span class="sxs-lookup"><span data-stu-id="ac800-104">It typically only takes a few minutes for us to be able to see the new record, but occasionally it can take as long as a few hours.</span></span>
+<span data-ttu-id="778a0-104">Általában csak néhány percet vesz igénybe, hogy láthassuk az új rekordot, de néha akár néhány órát is igénybe vehet.</span><span class="sxs-lookup"><span data-stu-id="778a0-104">It typically only takes a few minutes for us to be able to see the new record, but occasionally it can take as long as a few hours.</span></span>

-- <span data-ttu-id="ac800-105">Ha, amely már hosszú már várta, ellenőrizze, hogy másolja, és az ellenőrző TXT rekord a DNS-állomás, a pontos értéket beilleszteni.</span><span class="sxs-lookup"><span data-stu-id="ac800-105">If you've waited that long already, double-check that you've copied and pasted the exact value into the TXT verification record at your DNS host.</span></span> <span data-ttu-id="ac800-106">Nem tartalmazza az egyik gyakori probléma az "MS =" része a rekordot.</span><span class="sxs-lookup"><span data-stu-id="ac800-106">One common issue is not including the "MS=" part of the record.</span></span> <span data-ttu-id="ac800-107">Van szükségünk, amely túl!</span><span class="sxs-lookup"><span data-stu-id="ac800-107">We need that too!</span></span>
+- <span data-ttu-id="778a0-105">Ha már ilyen régóta várt, ellenőrizze, hogy a pontos értéket másolta-e és illesztette-e be a DNS-szolgáltató TXT-ellenőrzési rekordjába.</span><span class="sxs-lookup"><span data-stu-id="778a0-105">If you've waited that long already, double-check that you've copied and pasted the exact value into the TXT verification record at your DNS host.</span></span> <span data-ttu-id="778a0-106">Az egyik gyakori probléma, hogy nem tartalmazza a rekord "MS=" részét.</span><span class="sxs-lookup"><span data-stu-id="778a0-106">One common issue is not including the "MS=" part of the record.</span></span> <span data-ttu-id="778a0-107">Arra is szükségünk van!</span><span class="sxs-lookup"><span data-stu-id="778a0-107">We need that too!</span></span>

-- <span data-ttu-id="ac800-108">Egyes DNS-állomásokon kell menteni a zónafájl (hol tárolja a DNS-rekord) egy további lépésre, hogy frissíti az interneten keresztül.</span><span class="sxs-lookup"><span data-stu-id="ac800-108">At some DNS hosts, you have to take an extra step to save the zone file (where the DNS record is stored) so that it will update across the Internet.</span></span> <span data-ttu-id="ac800-109">Ellenőrizze, hogy a módosítások mentett, Office 365 láthatja és ellenőrizni a bejegyzést.</span><span class="sxs-lookup"><span data-stu-id="ac800-109">Make sure you've saved your changes so Office 365 can see and verify the record.</span></span>
+- <span data-ttu-id="778a0-108">Egyes DNS-állomásokon további lépést kell tennie a zónafájl (ahol a DNS-rekord tárolása) mentéséhez szükséges, hogy az az interneten keresztül frissüljön.</span><span class="sxs-lookup"><span data-stu-id="778a0-108">At some DNS hosts, you have to take an extra step to save the zone file (where the DNS record is stored) so that it will update across the Internet.</span></span> <span data-ttu-id="778a0-109">Győződjön meg arról, hogy mentette a módosításokat, hogy a Microsoft láthassa és ellenőrizhesse a bejegyzést.</span><span class="sxs-lookup"><span data-stu-id="778a0-109">Make sure you've saved your changes so Microsoft can see and verify the record.</span></span>